spencerli688/Google-Advanced-Data-Analytics-Projects/README.md

 This repository will be actively updating as I finish my courses in the Google Advanced Data Analytics Professional Certificate.

+All projects in this certificate will follow the useful PACE workflow that changed my life significantly.
+PACE stands for Plan, Analyze, Construct, and Execute.

 There are three project scenarios in the Google Advanced Data Analytics Professional Certificate.
 - Automatidata
 - Tiktok